-The National Mathematics and Statistical Sciences Teaching Development is a national collaborative project named: "Teaching Development Grant National Collaborative Project: Strengthening Academic Staff Development in Mathematical and Statistical Sciences in South Africa".
+The National Mathematics and Statistical Sciences Teaching Development is a national collaborative project named: "The University Capacity Development Programmes National Collaborative Project: Strengthening Academic Staff Development in Mathematical and Statistical Sciences in South Africa".
 It is funded by the Department of Higher Education and Training (DHET).
 The University of Pretoria (UP) is the lead institution and the project will be led by the Dean of the Faculty of Natural and Agricultural Sciences at UP.

 The purpose of the project is to support the development of better qualified in-service mathematics and statistics academics at all higher education institutions in South Africa, and in so doing better ensure a more sustainable academic pipeline.
 This will be achieved by: